Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 This API appends Adobe visitor information to the query component of the specified URL.

 If the provided URL is null or empty, it is returned as is.
-Otherwise, the following information is added to the query component of the specified URL and is returned in the [AdobeCallback](../mobile-core-api-reference#adobecallback) instance:
+Otherwise, the following information is added to the query component of the specified URL and is returned in the callback function:

 * The `adobe_mc` attribute is a URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)